 - ISO 1600-3200 range typically works

 Use available light sources like candles, window light, and overhead fixtures.
 Move subjects toward light rather than fighting the darkness.
+Shooting indoors without flash is largely about learning to read and position yourself relative to whatever light is already there.

 Night Street Photography (Handheld)